Rohan095/Driver_Drowsiness_Detection/README.md

 - [dlib library](http://dlib.net/) for facial landmark detection
 - [OpenCV community](https://opencv.org/) for computer vision tools
 - Research papers on Eye Aspect Ratio for drowsiness detection
-- Contributors and testers who helped improve the system
+- Mentor and testers who helped improve the system

 ## 📞 Support

 If you encounter any issues or have questions, please:
 - Check the troubleshooting section above
 - Open an issue on GitHub
-- Contact the maintainer
+- Contact me at rohanagrawal90456@gmail.com

 ---